What Is The Difference Between High and Low Risk Foods?

 Can a Low-Risk Food Become a High-Risk Food?

-A low-risk food can become a high-risk food if it is not handled correctly.
-For example, if you are working with fresh produce and do not wash it properly, bacteria and viruses can be left behind.
-Whole fruits and vegetables that are cut also increase the risk from low to high.
+Low-risk food can become high-risk if it is not handled correctly.
+For example, if you work with fresh produce and do not wash it properly, bacteria and viruses can be left behind.
+Cutting whole fruits and vegetables also increases the risk from low to high.
 Similarly, while dry, uncooked rice is low risk, once water is added for cooking, it becomes a high-risk food.

 Regardless of whether you use high- or low-risk foods in your establishment, as a food handler, you will want to ensure that you take every precaution to keep food safe.
 When handling food, remember to follow these top tips: